 How does Yoga increase body awareness?
 The most talented and experienced yoga teachers do a lot more than teach students how to achieve poses.
 They go well beyond the physical aspects by teaching students how to be more mindful and aware of their bodies too.
 Body awareness is an intrinsic part of yoga.
 After all, the word “yoga” itself translates to mean, “to yoke,” which is another way of saying “to unite.”
 Without making students aware of this exciting benefit, though, they could easily miss out on it.
 Therefore, yoga teachers should make a point of explaining the concept of propioception to their students.

 What is Propioception?

 Propioception refers to the sense of how different parts of the body are positioned and how they work together.
 It’s a somewhat fancy way of saying “body awareness” or “body mindfulness.”
 Many muscles in the body are used so regularly and repetitively that people stop being conscious of using them.
 This is the first step of becoming out of touch with your own body.
-The older we get, the less in touch with our bodies we’re likely to become.
+In many cases, the older we get, the less in touch with our bodies we’re likely to become.
 Yoga is a powerful way to help people trust and know their bodies again, so it’s a terrific tool for improving propioception.